Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements

-Alternatively, one can compute the atomic lengths by counting boxes in the Young diagrams of some self-conjugate $2n$ -cores with weights on boxes depending on their residue (in type $A$, all the weights are equal to $1$).
-This approach has the advantage of homogeneity but it is not well-adapted for considering at the same time a given family $(X_{n}^{(a)})_{n\geq 2}$ of Dynkin diagrams (i.e. when the type is fixed and one consider all the possible ranks at once).\ Also in order to get a natural parametrization of the solutions of certain Diophantine equations, as proposed in \cite{BCT}, it is important to label the affine Grassmannian elements of the previous types by families of partitions for which the atomic length equates the numbers of boxes.
-This is what we explain in Section 7 where we show how the families of distinguished self-conjugate $2n$-cores obtained in Section 5 are related to the families of partitions introduced in \cite{Wmac} by simple bijections sending the atomic length on the number of boxes.
-This also give us the dictionary to connect in Section 8, the Nekrasov-Okounkov type formulas as stated in \cite{Wmac} with the affine Grassmannian elements.
+Alternatively, one can compute the atomic lengths by counting boxes in the Young diagrams of some self-conjugate $2n$ -cores with weights on boxes depending on their residue (in type $A$, all the weights are equal to~$1$).
+This approach has the advantage of homogeneity, but it is not~well-adapted for considering~at the same time a given family \smash{$\bigl(X_{n}^{(a)}\bigr)_{n\geq 2}$} of Dynkin diagrams (i.e., when the type is fixed and one considers all the possible ranks at once).
+Also in order to get a natural parametrization of the solutions of certain Diophantine equations, as proposed in~\cite{BCT}, it is important to label the affine Grassmannian elements of the previous types by families of partitions for which the atomic length equates the numbers of boxes.
+This is what we explain in~Section~\ref{sec:combi}, where we show how the families of distinguished self-conjugate $2n$-cores obtained in~Section~\ref{sec:atomic} are related to the families of partitions introduced in~\cite{Wmac} by simple bijections sending the atomic length to the number of boxes.
+This also gives us the dictionary to connect the Nekrasov--Okounkov type formulas as stated in~\cite{Wmac} with the affine Grassmannian elements.